HansongYang/Camera/README.md

  Camera App

-This is an android App for taking pictures, viewing pictures, sharing pictures.
+This is an android App for taking pictures, viewing pictures and sharing pictures.
 Enjoy!